framely/community/docs/guide/reuse-component.md

       ![version tag](/images/guide/use-service/version-tag.png)
       :::

 3. Click **Deploy** in the upper-right corner of the Versions area.
-For the PostgREST provider, this will create the tables and composite types defined in the cloned provider in the managed PostgreSQL instance for your organization if they have not been created before (or update schema when changes are needed), and make these tables available for both the backoffice and chatbot through RESTful APIs.
+For the SQL provider, this will create the tables and composite types defined in the cloned provider in the managed PostgreSQL instance for your organization if they have not been created before (or update schema when changes are needed), and make these tables available for both the backoffice and chatbot through RESTful APIs.

    ::: thumbnail
    ![deploy](/images/guide/use-service/deploy.png)